 ISGT NA 2021 Call For Papers

-The twelfth Conference on Innovative Smart Grid Technologies (ISGT 2021), sponsored by the IEEE Power & Energy Society (PES), will be held on February 15 – 18, 2021 at the Grand Hyatt Washington, Washington DC with the theme “Technology Solutions for an Evolving Grid”.
+The twelfth Conference on Innovative Smart Grid Technologies (ISGT 2021), sponsored by the IEEE Power & Energy Society (PES), will be held on February 15 – 18, 2021 as a virtual meeting with the theme “Technology Solutions for an Evolving Grid”.

 ISGT 2021 is a forum to discuss the latest issues, trends, and emerging and innovative technologies for grid modernization in the face of challenges of a rapidly changing environment.
 The drivers behind this change include the dramatic increase in deployments of renewable and Distributed Energy Resources (DERs), the evolving resilience threats, global health crisis, and new business and operating concepts and services.
 The conference will feature plenary sessions, panels, technical papers presented in poster sessions, and tutorials.

 The key focus of ISGT is to facilitate in-depth multi-disciplinary discussions among the participants – sharing experiences and lessons learned, and raising the awareness and understanding of the latest concepts, applications, and technologies.
 The theme for ISGT 2021 is “Technology Solutions for an Evolving Grid” with three tracks: 1) Agility and Resilience of Critical Energy Infrastructure, 2) Innovation and Adoption of New Grid Technologies, and 3) Distributed Grid-Edge and Behind-the-Meter Technology.